 About this release

-This release by Public Health Scotland (PHS) presents a summary of delayed discharge information across NHSScotland up to March 2021.
-This is a planned revision of the 18 May 2021 release to include updated data on the proportion of all hospital beds occupied by delayed discharges to 2020/21, bed day rate per population aged 75 years and over, costs information to 2019/20 and a new section on discharges from hospital.
+This release by Public Health Scotland (PHS) presents a summary of delayed discharge information across NHSScotland up to March 2022.
+This is a planned revision of the 28 June 2022 release to include updated data on the proportion of all hospital beds occupied by delayed discharges to 2021/22, bed day rate per 1,000 population and discharges from hospital.

-- There was a decrease of 34% in the average daily number of beds occupied by people whose discharge was delayed between financial years ending 31 March 2020 and 31 March 2021.
-This decrease will be influenced by the measures put in place to respond to COVID-19.
+- There was an increase of 51% in the average daily number of beds occupied by people whose discharge was delayed between financial years ending 31 March 2021 and 31 March 2022.
+This increase will be influenced by the change in measures put in place to respond to COVID-19.

-- During the financial year ending 31 March 2021, approximately 1 in 14 (7.0%) beds in NHSScotland were occupied by people who were delayed in their discharge.
+- During the financial year ending 31 March 2022, approximately 1 in 11 (9.2%) bed days in NHSScotland were occupied by people who were delayed in their discharge.

 Timely discharge from hospital is an important indicator of quality and is a marker for person-centred, effective, integrated and harm-free care.
 A delayed discharge occurs when a hospital patient who is clinically ready for discharge from inpatient hospital care continues to occupy a hospital bed beyond the date they are ready for discharge.
 The data relate to people aged 18 years and over who were clinically ready for discharge.